Toward Unbiased Multiple-Target Fuzzing with Path Diversity: Conclusion

 Second, the energy assignment in existing directed fuzzing, which relies on the scalar distance oracle, may be biased toward certain targets, resulting in inadequate fuzzing efforts spent on the vulnerable target site.
 In this particular example scenario, we demonstrate the bias toward the target Line 34.
 For simplicity, we only consider these two target sites and part of the program illustrated in Figure \ref{fig:motivation}, and assume there are only two categories of seeds in the corpus: $S_a$ and $S_b$.
 Seeds in $S_a$ can visit target site Line 17, while those in $S_b$ cannot.
 Both categories of seeds are able to cover \texttt{xmalloc} through \texttt{slurp\_symtab} and \texttt{disassemble\_data}.
 Since Line 17 is an uncommonly covered target, $S_a$ makes up only a small proportion of the corpus.
-To avoid loss of generality, we calculate the seed distance values using a simplified method that approximately represents current directed fuzzing approaches~\cite{Bhme2017DirectedGF, sterlund2020ParmeSanSG, Chen2018HawkeyeTA}.
+To avoid loss of generality, we calculate the seed distance values using a simplified method that approximately represents current directed fuzzing approaches~\cite{Bhme2017DirectedGF, sterlund2020ParmeSanSG, Chen2018HawkeyeTA}: the distance value of each block is computed by the average of minimum distances to all targets that it can reach via the graph.
 Using the distance value of each function in Figure \ref{fig:motivation}, we can calculate the distance values of $S_a$ and $S_b$ as $\frac{2+1+1+0+0}{5}=0.8$ and $\frac{2+1+1+0}{4}=1$, respectively.
 It is worth noting that covering Line 17 only contributes one additional term and does not significantly influence the average scalar value.
 As a result, the final energy assigned to each seed in $S_a$ and $S_b$ does not differ greatly.
 However, since the size of $S_a$ is small, the total energy assigned to seeds in $S_a$ is also low, causing the fuzzing campaign to lose directness toward target site Line 17 and become biased toward Line 34.

 Instead, as we do not know which target site contains the vulnerability beforehand, the importance of each target is unknown a priori.
 Therefore, a best scheme is to treat each target (e.g., Line 17 and Line 34) equally during the fuzzing campaign.
 Our approach achieves this by assigning a uniform weight to each target and propagating such weight to seeds for energy assignment.
 To be specific, the weight assigned to $S_a$ is $\frac{1}{|S_a|} + \frac{1}{|S_a|+|S_b|}$, and the weight assigned to $S_b$ is $\frac{1}{|S_a|+|S_b|}$.\footnote{Here, we assume that the seeds in \(|S_a|\) and \(|S_b|\) have equal importance; however, in reality, the energy assignment among seeds in such set is not uniform.
 See \cref{EnergyAssignment} for more details.} Since $|S_a|$ is a much smaller value than $|S_b|$, the weight assigned to each seed of $S_a$ is significantly greater than that of $S_b$.
 Therefore, even though $S_a$ comprises only a small set of seeds in the corpus, Line 17 will still be assigned an equal amount of weight as the others, ensuring that it receives enough energy to trigger the bug.